 Exhibit A: This dude not knowing what the clitoris looks like

 If you’ve ever found yourself frustrated by the lack of orgasms you have from vaginal intercourse, don’t despair.
 You are not alone!
 In fact, the majority of women are not able to reach climax from penetrative sex alone.
 Vaginal intercourse has long experienced a sort of mythical ideal of being the “ultimate” form of sexual expression.
 However, most women don’t find this a reliable way to orgasm…so WTF?
-If this form of sex is supposed to be the “best”, then why isn’t it working?
+If this form of sex is considered by some to be the default, then why isn’t it working?

 It really comes down to one thing… the clitoris, and tiny differences in its placement within your genitals.